vlang/v/README.md

 curl -O https://raw.githubusercontent.com/vlang/vc/master/v.c
-cc -std=gnu11 -w -o v v.c  # Build it with Clang or GCC ./v -o v compiler          # Use the resulting V binary to build V from V source ./v -o v compiler          # Build the compiler again to make sure it works
+cc -std=gnu11 -w -o v v.c  # Build it with Clang or GCC ./v -o v compiler          # Use the resulting V binary to build V from V source
 ```

 That's it!
 Now you have a V executable at `[path to V repo]/v`.